Flop Show: Overview

 Flop Show has a distinctive opening sequence.
 It starts off with a dedication to those whom the specific episode is poking fun at.
 This is followed by the title song "Flop Show", which mocks the show itself as being misdirected.
 It features most of the main cast collectively playing musical instruments as a band.
 H. N. Singh appears as an eye-patch wearing, menacing looking director.
 The other cast members are dressed variously as a police inspector, a doctor, a peon, etc.

 The show was shot completely in Chandigarh with some episodes being shot at Punjab Engineering College (Jaspal Bhatti is an alumnus of that college).
 The cast remained the same in every episode, although they played different characters as each episode essayed a different story.

-Another distinctive aspect of the show was a joke in between the casting credits at the beginning and a satirically reworded popular Hindi film song played at the end of every episode, in the form of a Parody.
+Another distinctive aspect of the show is a joke in between the casting credits at the beginning and a satirically reworded popular Hindi film song played at the end of every episode, in the form of a Parody.